August 25, 2022

 Previously, providing bonuses for daily login to the application was a popular mechanism for retaining users on gaming platforms.
 Over time, this kind of reward has migrated to other types of applications, especially in education and self-improvement products.
 With in-app messages, you can leverage different ways of engaging:

-What should you do if gamification isn't suitable for your app?
+What should you do if gamification isn't suitable for mobile app engagement?
 Choose exclusive features of your product and inform clients about them, as it is implemented in the Letyshops app.
 When selecting a store, the customer gets a little reminder of the limited-time offers.
 This prompts the user to open the app more often, so they don't miss interesting promotions.

 Another thing that came from games to mobile marketing is the OCR (objective, challenge, reward) model, which motivates to go through the game step by step.
 At each stage, interest is fueled by the rewards or new opportunities the player receives for completing the task.